Learning Routine / Pacing (Classic + Intensive)

 :books: Hour 4

-• Returning to your reading section, are all of your circled/highlighted parts resolved?
+• 10-15 mins - Return to your reading section and make sure all of your circled/highlighted parts are resolved.
 If anything remains that wasn’t in the provided vocab/grammar lists, feel free to quickly look them up and complete your understanding of the reading

-• Read the passage section in its entirety again, this time without the audio - if want to build your speaking speed, read the passage aloud
+• 3-5 mins - Read the section in its entirety again, this time without the audio - continue to read aloud

-• After the reading pages are comprehension questions - try to answer the questions that relate to your reading portion (whether you write the answers out or not is up to your preference - I don’t, for the purpose of time, but if you’re not ready to tap out of the lesson yet then go for it)
+• 10-15 mins - Following the reading pages are a few short comprehension questions - try to answer the questions that relate to your reading portion (whether you write the answers out or not is up to your preference - I don’t, for the purpose of time, but if you’re not ready to tap out of the lesson yet then go for it)

-• Returning to the reading summary you wrote in English, make visible edits to what you first wrote or write a completely new summary - this is a great way to track how your understanding improved as you learned the new aspects of the chapter
+• 10-15 mins - Returning to the reading summary you wrote in English, either make visible edits to what you first wrote or write a completely new summary - this is a great way to track how your understanding improved as you learned the new aspects of the chapter, as well as get an idea of any weak areas that stand out over multiple summary exercises

 Homework

-The homework in this course is less varied than that of the Genki course.
+The homework in this course is less varied than the Genki course.
 Rather than conjugations or writing projects or kanji repetition, the work done outside of class always consists of:

 • Workbook pages (these are in the Tobira Grammar Power book - there are usually 3-4 pages per day that correspond with the grammar).
 This includes the wrap-up exercises in the workbook after the regular grammar questions.